-Identify three [3] credible and authoritative sources for health and safety information that can be used in an Early Childhood Setting and explain how they can be used to inform practice.
-(Approximate word count: 30-50 words)
+Identify three (3) credible and authoritative sources for health and safety information applicable to an Early Childhood Setting and explain how these sources can be used to guide and inform practice.

-Assessor Instructions: Students will identify any three [3] credible and authoritative health and safety information sources by providing three [3] examples.
-Four [4] examples are provided in the benchmark answer.
+Assessor Instructions: Students will identify any three (3) credible and authoritative health and safety information sources by providing three (3) examples.
+Four (4) examples are provided in the benchmark answer.
 The student's response will vary but will reflect the benchmark answer.
 The student will explain how the sources can be used to inform practice.